Tree Planting and Care

 Too Young to Die

 Young trees can sustain quite a bit of damage and still recover quickly.
-If the leader is intact and the structure for future branching remains, remove the broken branches and let the tree close over the wounds and recover itself.
-How to repair
+If the leader is intact and the structure for future branching remains, remove the broken branches and let the tree seal the wounds and recover.
+Trees less than 15 feet tall that are leaning may survive if pulled back into place and staked for up to a year.
+Be sure to press out air spaces in loose soil.
+Learn how to repair and prevent future damage

 graphic: Yound tree with damage limbs